1980 Pacific typhoon season: Severe Tropical Storm Herbert (Huaning)

 intensifying slowly.
 After exiting the PAR on 25 June, PAGASA stopped tracking the system.
 Later that day, both agencies stated that Herbert peaked with sustained winds of 50 knot.
 Slightly weakening, at 1800Z the next day, Herbert made its landfall in Hainan with maximum sustained winds of 45 knot.
-After tracking into the Gulf of Tonkin, on 28 June, Herbert made its second landfall south of Jinzhou, China with sustained winds of 45 knot.
+After tracking into the Gulf of Tonkin, on 28 June, Herbert made its second landfall in Móng Cái, Quảng Ninh Province with sustained winds of 45 knot.
 Rapidly weakening, both the JTWC and JMA stopped tracking Herbert the next day.

 As Herbert made its closest approach to Hong Kong, some stations recorded moderate gales, with Tate's Cairn recording a gust of 48 knot.
 Additionally, heavy rainfall was seen, flooding some roads and causing landslides.
 Two men died after their helicopter crashed into the slopes of Tai Mo Shan.
 The Paracel Islands recorded peak winds of 46 knot.

 Typhoon Ida (Lusing)

 On 5 July, a surface circulation began developing northwest of the Caroline islands.
 Later that day, the JMA designated the system as a tropical depression.
 Aerial reconnaissance caused the JTWC to issue a TCFA, and a few hours later, they designated the system as a tropical depression.
 The next day, the system intensified into a tropical storm, causing PAGASA to name the system Lusing as it was in the PAR, while the JTWC named it Ida.
 Steadily intensifying, on 9 July, the JMA stated that Ida peaked as a minimal typhoon while the JTWC stated that it peaked as a high-end tropical storm.
 Slightly weakening as it tracked into the Bashi Channel, on 11 July, Ida made landfall in Southeastern China, causing PAGASA to stop tracking it.
 The JMA stopped tracking the system four days later.

 As Ida was developing, the naval air station in Guam received over 1.15 inch of rainfall in three hours.
 Moderate rainfall was recorded in Hong Kong.
-In the Philippines, some damage was recorded.
+In the Philippines, damage totaled to ₱7 million (US$932,000).